 Perhaps you're thinking, "Okay, so Enoch walked with God.
+I get that.
 But what does it mean to walk with God?
 How do we do it?"
-Good questions!

-B. What is true of walking with God for us?
-Ponder four truths about walking with God.

-1. It's what God created us to do.
+- B. What is true of walking with God for us?
+Ponder four truths about walking with God. - 1.
+It's what God created us to do.
 When God created Adam, where did He put him?
 In a perfect garden, right?
 And what did Adam enjoy with God while in the garden?
 Perfect, unhindered fellowship.
 Adam enjoyed intimacy with His Maker.
 He walked with God.
-Walking with God is what God created us to do.
-Secondly...

-2. It's what Adam forfeited (Gen. 3:8).
+He experienced life with God right beside Him because walking with God is what God created us to do.
+Secondly... - 2.
+It's what Adam forfeited (Gen. 3:8).
 In Genesis 3 Adam disobeyed God.
 Did his disobedience of God affect his walk with God?
 Did it ever!